HL7/davinci-crd/input/pagecontent/hooks.md

 As well, the `draftOrders` Bundle includes MedicationRequests that reference 2 formulary medications (MED1, MED2), to be fulfilled by one pharmacy Organization (456) and are ordered by the same PractitionerRole with id 'ABC'.
 Most importantly, they are all tied to the same Coverage record with id 'DEF'.

-Note: This query also presumes that all this information would be relevant to the CRD Service.
+Note: This query also presumes that all this information would be relevant to the CRD Server.
 In practice, the service would only query the information needed to determine coverage requirements.
 Also, the service will only be able to query data where the scopes made available in the `fhirAuthorization.scope` permit the desired queries.

 The bundle uses a mixture of 'read' and 'search' operations to retrieve the relevant resources.